HereLiesAz/QaRd/APP_DESCRIPTION.md

 **How it Works:**

-1. Add the "QR Lockscreen Widget" to your home screen.
+1. Add the "QaRd Widget" to your home screen.
 2. In the configuration screen, enter the text for your QR code.
 3. Customize the shape and colors.
 4. That's it!
 Your QR code is now ready on your screen.